Maram-Alshehri/Bootcamp-Project/Proposal.md

 Which  products that got most number of reviews?
 # Data Description:
 This project is proposed to build a smartphone recommendation based on Kaggle dataset.
-Smartphone recommendation dataset contains 11 features and the description of each feature below:
+Smartphone recommendation dataset contains 374910 rows and 11 features.
+The description of each feature below:

 • Author: name of the person who gave the rating.